burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   co_return x;
 }
 ```
 `co_yeild` - returns a value from the coroutine to the caller.
-Suspend execution of coroutine until subsequently calling the coroutine.
+Suspend execution of the coroutine until subsequently calling the coroutine.

 `co_return` - complete execution returning a value from coroutines.

-`co_await` - suspend coroutine while waiting for another computation to finish.
+`co_await` - suspend a coroutine while waiting for another computation to finish.

 # Containers